boxyhq/website/docs/terminus/architecture/index.md

 - Performs the relevant encryption/decryption/masking operations
 - Interacts with external KMSs enabling BYOK models

+## Proxy Persistence

+- Stores and retrieves data related to business models and product/tenant configuration

 ## [Vault Service](./vaultservice)

 - Exposes a private API primitive for the proxy to store and retrieve data